Trinity School (New York City): Performing arts

 Trinity School has musical groups ranging from instrumental music – jazz groups, orchestras, and chamber ensembles – to vocal music – choruses, both accompanied and a cappella.
-Musical performances figure in all three divisions with concerts, assemblies, and chapel performances during the school day and in the evening.
+Musical performances figure in all divisions with concerts, assemblies, and chapel performances during the school day and in the evening.

 The school also has dynamic dramatic art showings with performances ranging from plays to musicals, both as classes and as extra-curricular events.